hasToggle/nextjs-playground/README.md

 # Next.js Playground

-This project is a demo of React basics and other mechanisms enabled by React and implemented by Next.
+This project is a demo of React basics and other mechanisms enabled by React (like SSR) and implemented by Next (like Server Components).
 Beginners can explore basics such as

 - JSX
 - Props
 - React State
 - Component Lifecycle

-while more advanced developers can dive into advanced data-fetching strategies 🚀 available in the App Router of Next.js
+while more advanced developers can dive into data-fetching strategies 🚀 available in the App Router of Next.js

 - Static Site Generation (SSG),
 - Server-Side Rendering (SSR),